rociocarratalasaez/Corpus-TLoU-Dialogues/README.md

 5. Polarity: One of the target variables that can take three values depending on the polarity of the message, namely Positive (P), Negative (N), and Neutral (NEU).
 6. Emotion: One of the target variables that can take six values depending on the emotion of the message: Anger, Empathy (Empahty/Trust), Fear, Happy, Neutral, Sad, Surprised.

+The files in the LLM folder serve to 1) preprocess the data in the corpus, and 2) execute the OpenAI Platform models through Jupyter-notebooks to train, validate and test polarity and emotions.

 This development belongs to the research collaboration about Natural Languange Processing through Large Language Models lead by Noemí Merayo, Rosalía Cotelo, and Rocío Carratalá-Sáez, whose e-mail address are as follows:

 noemer@uva.es